hpc-carpentry/hpc-carpentry.github.io/_posts/2018/10/2018-10-22-lesson-dev-plans.md

 Data Carpentry initially published a curriculum for Genomics in [November 2017](https://datacarpentry.org/blog/2017/11/genomics-lesson-release).
 That workshop covers tabular metadata organization in spreadsheets, an introduction to the Unix bash shell, FASTQ file processing with bash scripting, and connecting to AWS cloud instances.
-The Genomics Curriculum Advisory Committee and a task force of others including ... are now preparing to publish a new version of this curriculum that includes data analysis and visualization in R. For this new version, the shell lessons will be simplified to free up time for the R lesson.
+The Genomics Curriculum Advisory Committee, Maintainers, and a task force of other community contributors are now preparing to publish a new version of this curriculum that includes data analysis and visualization in R. For this new version, the shell lessons will be simplified to free up time for the R lesson.
 This new release will correspond with an update to the existing lessons to transition to longer-read data and a more modern aligner.
 These lessons should be ready for teaching in early 2019.